-- work in counseling, individual or group - have knowledge of community services and a working relationship with those agencies - act as a liaison to other agencies - make referrals to other services - work in the areas of: marriage counseling, career, drugs, crisis intervention, age groups (youth or adult) - how many hours you spent in counseling and referrals www.nationalministries.org/ABPS
+- Work in counseling, individual or group? - Have knowledge of community services and a working relationship with those agencies. - Act as a liaison to other agencies? - Make referrals to other services? - Work in the areas of: marriage counseling, career, drugs, crisis intervention, age groups (youth or adult.) - Consider how many hours you spent in counseling and referrals.